-31. Useful guides for identifying trees and shrubs include the Reader's Digest Field Guide to the Trees and Shrubs of Britain.
-And A Field Guide to the Trees of Britain and Northern Europe by Alan Mitchell, published by

-Collins.
-An online guide is provided by the Sussex Hedgerow Woody Species Identification Guide available on: www.sxbrc.org.uk

-32. While the hedgerow survey counts only trees and shrubs there are several other plants that it may be useful to record.
+- 31. Useful guides for identifying trees and shrubs include the Reader's Digest Field Guide to the Trees and Shrubs of Britain.
+And A Field Guide to the Trees of Britain and Northern Europe by Alan Mitchell, published by Collins.
+An online guide is provided by the Sussex Hedgerow Woody Species Identification Guide available on: www.sxbrc.org.uk - 32.
+While the hedgerow survey counts only trees and shrubs there are several other plants that it may be useful to record if you have the expertise.
 These include plants growing along the hedgerows that are known to be indicators of ancient woodland, for example.
-Record these if the appropriate expertise is available in your group and list them in Flora box.

-33. Describe the features as fully as you can in free form English.
+Record these and list them in Flora box. - 33.
+Describe the features as fully as you can in freeform English.
 Give heights, depths and widths in metric measurements.
 Say here whether the feature being described coincides with another and whether or not they are the same length.
 Say also if a feature such as a hedge or ditch is a continuation of another that has been described separately.
 It may be that a current hedge feature to a modern field once was a boundary to several small fields that have now lost their identity.
 If these original fields can be recognised say so here.

 Give the girth of a tree at chest height.
 This may be converted into an approximate age.
-The way to do this is given on the BHTA website (see above).
+The way to do this is given on the BHTA website (see above) and in other references you will find in RESOURCES.

-34. A section is provided for you to make any historical notes that are relevant and which provides additional enlightenment on the evolution of the boundary.

-35. In the event of any problems arising you may contact the CBA EM project co-ordinator by email via the website.
+- 34. A section is provided for you to make any historical notes that are relevant and which provides additional enlightenment on the evolution of the boundary. - 35.
+In the event of any problems arising you may contact the CBA EM project co-ordinator by email via the website.